NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Is sped up with the hitboxes increased in size and damage (15 to 20)
     - Teleports slightly more behind the opponent
 - 8B
-    - Is a backflip with no hitbox
+    - Is a backflip with hitboxes
-    - Strings can be followed up from it
-    - Has one less frame animation startup and one frame more recovery
+- 8B(A)
+    - Added as 2A
+    - Can be done on whiff
 - 8A is grabbable the entire move
 - JB
-    - Hitbox appears 1 frame later
+    - Active frames reduced (10 - 16 from 10 - 17: Vanilla is 9 - 13)
-    - Hitbox disappears 3 frames later
+    - Has 3 additional landing lag frames if missed
-    - Hitboxes decreased to 150 in size, from 179
+    - Hitboxes are smaller on the first active frame
+    - Frames 2 to the end are vanilla size
 - JB(B) and JB(2B) are strings
 - JA in combos teleports with 6 or 4
 - JY added